joshuabach/gnucash-web/README.md

 ------------
 There seem to be few other projects in the same direction:

-**TL;DR**: All projects in this direction seem to be at most prototypes for playing around and even those are scarce.
-The GnuCash dev-team itself doesn't seem to be keen on providing a real mobile/web alternative, which is perfectly fine and understandable.
-I probably wouldn't either if I were them.
-Luckiliy, I am not!

 - The GnuCash mailing list(s) has a few results
   - In 2003, [Martin asked about
     this](https://lists.gnucash.org/pipermail/gnucash-user/2003-July/007243.html) and